 - Coma

 Fatal crack overdoses usually result in heart attacks, hyperventilation, or coma.
 While there is no stimulant overdose-reversal drug available on the market, overdose can be treated with careful monitoring and supportive care.
-In some cases, benzodiazepines are administered to help patients relax.
+However, medical stabilization is only the first step; addressing the underlying crack cocaine addiction is essential to prevent future life-threatening emergencies.

 Crack Cocaine Addiction